 Transfer Application (US and International)

 - To Apply: Students must submit an online application for external transfer through Rutgers Admissions.
 The priority application deadline for a Fall/September admission is February 1st, for Spring/January admission, October 1st. (visit the application/admission timetable for more information).
-The transfer application is STILL OPEN for Spring 2018 transfers.
+The transfer application is STILL OPEN for Fall 2018 transfers.

 - Application Inquiries: Transfer applications to the School of Engineering are processed by Rutgers Admissions.
 You should be able to find most information through Rutgers Admissions websites including additional information for international applicants.
 For questions about your application status or other issues related to the application process, please consult with the Office of Undergraduate Admissions directly.

 Transfer Requirements (US and International)

 - Students must complete the equivalent to our first-year courses: 2 semesters of calculus, 1 semester of calculus-based physics, and 1 semester of chemistry.
 An Associate's Degree from a two-year college is NOT required for transfer nor does it improve one's chance of being admitted.

 - Students must have earned a cumulative AND term grade-point average of at least 3.0 (out of 4.0) with no "Ds" or "Fs" when the application is submitted.Given the competitiveness of our transfer programs, we look for students with a grade-point average of at least 3.0 with no D’s or F’s among the “key courses” including math, physics, and other sciences and engineering courses.